 - Stage I: cancer cells are confined to the uterus only.
 This stage is also known as early-stage cancer.

-- Stage II: cancer cells have grown deeper into nearby organs in the pelvis, such as the ovaries, fallopian tubes, bladdera hollow, muscular sac in the pelvis that stores urine and/or bowelportion of the digestive system that digests food (small bowel) and absorbs salts and water (large bowel); also called intestines.
-This is also known as localisedaffecting only one area of body cancer.
+- Stage II: cancer cells have grown deeper into nearby organs in the pelvis, such as the ovaries, fallopian tubes, bladder and/or bowel.
+This is also known as localised cancer.

 - Stage IV: the cancer has spread to more distant organs, such as the lungs or the liver.
 This is also known as advanced or metastatic cancer.